6 November 2018

 Amazing eye candy…

-It has been a whirlwind of work sites…a few per day and as it were just maintenance, we only stop for one night at an accommodation and leave the next day for the next work sites.
+It has been a whirlwind of work sites… a few per day and as it were just maintenance, we only stop for one night at the accommodation and leave the next day for the next work sites.

 I felt superblessed indeed when B had to work on some sites close to Potgietersrus and I could have a whole day to visit my ex-mother in law (for lack of better wording).
 This amazing being is the closest Mother figure that I have ever had.
 I had an Estate Agency in Potgietersrus for seven years and Ma Margaret worked with me from the start of the business.